January 7, 2026

 In Python, and in many computing languages, we can use a double equal (==) operator to test equality.
 We can also use the usual inequalities to test sizes of numbers.

-…and everything had been going so well – we’ll investigate this next time!
+…and everything had been going so well!